 No later than 10 days2 before interested parties first apply to participate in the Auction, the Auction Manager will announce a statewide load cap, a statewide maximum starting price, and a statewide minimum starting price.
 At the same time, the Auction Manager will announce the size of the CIEP Peak Load Share for each EDC, the number of tranches available to bid for each EDC in the Auction, and the MW-measure of each tranche for each EDC based on the percentage of the CIEP Peak Load Share that a tranche represents.
 The statewide load cap is a maximum number of tranches of BGS-CIEP Load that any one bidder can bid in the Auction and serve statewide.
 The statewide load cap limits the impact that any one bidder may have on the Auction.
 (There are no EDC-specific load caps.)
-The minimum and maximum starting prices establish the range of possible starting prices for the Auction: each EDC will choose a starting level for its price for round 1 of the Auction that is between the minimum and the maximum starting prices.
-The EDCs will agree on the statewide load cap, and on the statewide minimum and maximum starting prices.
+The minimum and maximum starting prices establish the range of possible starting prices for the Auction: each EDC will choose a starting level for its price for round 1 of the Auction that is between the minimum and the maximum and maximum starting prices.
 Board Staff and the Board Consultant will review these decisions.